Identifying and characterizing superspreaders of low-credibility content on Twitter

 The ``media outlet'' and ``media affiliated'' classifications make up the next two largest groups, consisting of 19 active accounts combined (18.3\%).
 Most of the media outlets and media affiliated accounts are associated with low-credibility sources.
 For example, \texttt{Breaking911.com} is a low-credibility source and the \textit{@Breaking911} account was identified as a superspreader.
 Other accounts indicate in their profile that they are editors or executives of low-credibility sources.

 The remainder of the superspreaders consist of (in order of descending number of accounts) ``organizations,'' ``intellectuals,'' ``new media,'' ``public service,'' ``broadcast news,'' and ``hard news'' accounts.
-Notable among these accounts are: the prominent anti-vaccination organization, Children's Health Defense, whose chairman, Robert F. Kennedy Jr., was named as one of the top superspreaders of COVID-19 vaccine disinformation~\cite{disinfo_dozen, nogara2022disinformation}; the self-described ``climate science contrarian'' Steve Milloy, who has been labeled a ``pundit for hire'' for the oil and tobacco industries~\cite{thacker_smoked_2006, mooney_like_it_hot}; and the popular Fox News television show host, Sean Hannity, who has been repeatedly accused of peddling conspiracy theories and misinformation on his show~\cite{fisher_making_2017, shaer_how_2017, mayer_making_2019}.
+Notable among these accounts are: the prominent anti-vaccination organization, Children's Health Defense, whose chairman, Robert F. Kennedy Jr., was named as one of the top superspreaders of COVID-19 vaccine disinformation~\cite{Pierri2023Feb, disinfo_dozen, nogara2022disinformation}; the self-described ``climate science contrarian'' Steve Milloy, who was labeled a ``pundit for hire'' for the oil and tobacco industries~\cite{mooney_like_it_hot}; and the popular political pundit, Sean Hannity, who was repeatedly accused of peddling conspiracy theories and misinformation on his show~\cite{fisher_making_2017, shaer_how_2017, mayer_making_2019}.

-Examining the political ideology of superspreaders, we find that 91\% (49 of 55) of the ``political'' accounts are conservative in nature.
+Examining the political ideology of superspreaders, we find that 91\% (49 of 54) of the ``political'' accounts are conservative in nature.
 Extending this analysis to include other hyperpartisan accounts (i.e., those classified as a different type but still posting hyperpartisan content), 91\% of accounts (63 of 69) are categorized as conservative.

 Fig.~\ref{fig:annotation_counts} also reports political affiliations by superspreader account class.
 The conservative/liberal imbalance is largely captured within the political accounts group.
 However, we also see that approximately half of the ``media outlet'' and ``media affiliated'' superspreaders consist of hyperpartisan conservative accounts.
-These results agree with literature that finds an asymmetric tendency for conservative users to share misinformation online compared to liberal users~\cite{Nikolov2020partisanship, Grinberg19,Chen2020drifters}.
+These results agree with literature that finds an asymmetric tendency for conservative users to share misinformation online compared to liberal users~\cite{Nikolov2020partisanship, Grinberg19, Chen2020drifters}.